 - Don’t leave gaps in your employment history.
 It’s ok if you went on a gap year.
 It’s ok if you worked in your local pub in the interim.
 It’s not ok to leave a gaping hole on your CV - leaving the employer with no choice other than to question the motives behind it.

 - Don’t get your employment dates wrong.
 While this is an easy mistake to make, if it goes unchecked then there is a possibility for it to reflect badly on your application further down the line.

 And finally... don’t lie.
 Perhaps the biggest mistake you can ever make is bending the truth.
 It's just not worth it.

-Find out more about job applications and how to stand out via Bright Network Academy.
+Find out more about job applications and how to stand out with Bright Network Academy's Application Processes course.